figureland/versioned-schema/README.md

 ## Explainer

 Let's make up a scenario where we have a basic data structure in our app.
 We want to update it by adding a new field called `description`.
-And then later on, And later on, we decide to change that want `description` to be an array of strings.
+And then later on, And later on, we decide to change the type of field `description` to be an array of strings.

 In this scenario, we might end up with different versions of our data structure that can clash.